Mubarak verdict adds to tension before Egypt vote

-CAIRO Egyptian pro-democracy campaigners called on Sunday for a new uprising, saying justice was not served by the trial of Hosni Mubarak and others blamed for the killing of protesters during the street revolt that ended his three-decade rule.
+CAIRO Egyptian pro-democracy campaigners called for a new uprising on Sunday, saying justice was not served by the trial of Hosni Mubarak and others blamed for the killing of protesters during the street revolt that ended his three-decade rule.

-In the first trial of a leader toppled in last year's Arab spring uprisings, Mubarak was found guilty and handed a life sentence.
+In the first judicial reckoning of a leader toppled in last year's Arab spring uprisings, Mubarak was handed a life prison sentence.
 His sons were found innocent of corruption charges and senior policemen were acquitted.

-Thousands massed in Cairo's Tahrir Square in a second day of protest against Saturday's verdicts, raising the tension in the run-up to the final leg of Egypt's first free presidential election.

-The run-off on June 16 and 17, the last stage in a chaotic transition from military to civilian rule, will pit Mubarak's last prime minister, Ahmed Shafiq, against the candidate of the socially conservative Muslim Brotherhood, Mohamed Mursi.
+Thousands took to the streets for protests that went on through the night in Cairo's Tahrir Square and in other cities, adding to political tension building since Mubarak's last prime minister made it through to a presidential election run-off.

-Many took the trial outcome as proof the Mubarak clan still holds sway.
+Many took the verdicts as proof the Mubarak clan still holds sway as Egypt prepares for the vote on June 16 and 17, billed as the final stage of an army-led transition to democracy.

 "This was not a fair verdict and there is mass rejection of the judge's ruling," said one protester, Amr Magdy.
 "Tahrir will fill up again with protesters.
 In Egypt the only way you can get any justice is by protesting because all the institutions are still controlled by Mubarak figures."